 - Thea Hewitt.
 Thea is interested in cultural diversity and multiculturalism in Australia.
 Her research explores the settlement services and resources available to refugee and migrant groups in Melbourne.
 Supervisors: Emeritus Professor Ruth Fincher, Dr Nicole Cook and Dr Ilan Wiesel.

 - Fanqi Liu.
 Fanqi is an urbanist whose research interests include people-place relationships, urban development, and urban inequality.
 Fanqi's doctoral research focuses on the emplacing of food and its connections with cities in Australia.
-Supervisors: Dr Ilan Wiesel, Prof Lesley Head.
+Supervisors: Dr Ilan Wiesel and Prof Lesley Head.

 - Talia Melic.
 Talia's research examines innovative housing programs within mixed-income residential settings in Paris and Melbourne, which aim to facilitate encounters that can shape relationships between people who are different.
 She is interested in exploring how practices, relationships and the built environment can interact to further social justice within cities.
 Supervisors: Dr Ilan Wiesel and Prof Ruth Fincher.